 Your hammertoe may not be bothering your too much right now, but hammertoes tend to worsen with time.
-Jay Bhuta, DPM, at Ankle & Foot Doctors of New Jersey in Millburn, New Jersey, is an expert podiatrist who offers the most advanced treatments for foot deformities and can provide treatment and management of your hammertoe to prevent worsening symptoms.
+Jay Bhuta, DPM, at Ankle & Foot Doctors of New Jersey in Millburn and LIvingston, New Jersey, is an expert podiatrist who offers the most advanced treatments for foot deformities and can provide treatment and management of your hammertoe to prevent worsening symptoms.
 Call the office or schedule an appointment using the online booking tool for expert management of your hammertoe.

 A hammertoe is a foot deformity in which the first or second joint in one of your toes — usually the second, third, fourth, or fifth — bends to the side, resembling the head of a hammer.

 In addition to the abnormal bend, your hammertoe may also cause:

 In severe cases, the rubbing of your deformed toe may create an open sore on your foot that’s difficult to heal.

 You may have developed a hammertoe due to an imbalance in the muscle and tendon in your toe, causing the abnormal bend.
 Wearing shoes that are too tight in the toe box may also lead to the development of a hammertoe.
 Long toes are also at greater risk of developing abnormal bend.

 Hammertoes are more commonly seen in women and people with medical conditions such as arthritis or diabetes.

 During your hammertoe evaluation at Ankle & Foot Doctors, of New Jersey, the doctors conducts a thorough examination of your foot and ankle, reviews your medical history, and discusses your symptoms.
 To evaluate the extent of your contracture, the doctors may recommend an X-ray of your toe.

 He uses the information gathered from your examination to develop the most effective treatment plan.